V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ### Closed Monolithic AiO
 Keeping your computer desk clean can be a difficult task.
 From your keyboard or drawing tablet to the stacking pile of soda cans, managing desk space isn't easy.
 Many all-in-ones do a good job of minimizing space below the desk by taking the traditional desktop tower out of the equation, but you still have to manage all of the peripherals on the desk.

 Cable messes have always been a nightmare for computer desks.
-Look behind a desk and you will likely find piles of cables stuffed behind, all tangled and messy.
+Look behind a desk and you will likely find piles of cables, all tangled and messy.
 You need power surge protectors, plugs for a monitor, USB hubs, and more.

 ###Modular AiO
 Managing your keyboard while not in use is a problem many face.
-Some people unplug it from their computer or flip it on it's side on a ledge, but everyone shares the common problem; where can I put my keyboard for easy storage?
-We solved this issue by doing the most logical approach, incorporate a keyboard stand into the AiO chassis for storage and transportation.
-Now, you can simply place your keyboard underneath the screen to sketch some new designs or work in your textbook.
+Some people unplug it from their computer or flip it on its side on a ledge, but everyone shares the common problem; where can I put my keyboard for easy storage?
+ViPC solves this issue by using the most logical approach: incorporating a keyboard stand into the AiO chassis for storage and transportation.
+Now, you can simply place your keyboard underneath the screen to sketch new designs or work in your textbook.

-To battle the famous cable mess issue that computer desks face, we incorporated many common peripherals into the case itself to keep everything in one place.
+To battle the famous cable mess that plagues many computer desks, ViCase incorporates many common peripherals into the case itself to reduce the number of external cables.

 {% include table id="table-usabillity-cleandesk" %}